How to Win Those Lucrative Construction Infrastructure Contracts

 Key Takeaways

-- National nonresidential construction spending decreased 0.2% in June.
+- National nonresidential construction spending up 1.3% in January 2022.

-- On a seasonally adjusted annualized basis, spending totaled $812.9 billion.
+- On a seasonally adjusted annualized basis, nonresidential spending totaled $838.9 billion for the month.

-According to data released Friday by the US Bureau of Labor Statistics, the national construction industry added 158,000 jobs on net in June.
+According to data released on Friday by the US Bureau of Labor Statistics, the national construction industry lost 5,000 jobs on net in January.

 Key Takeaways